Everything You Need To Know About Creating A Dog-Friendly Office

 All those benefits are great, but you might have to dig a bit deeper to understand if creating a dog-friendly office is great for your company.

-You have to consider various things to make the dog friendly office is also people friendly too though:
+You have to consider various things to ensure the dog-friendly office is people friendly as well:

 • Pet Allergies: Some of your employees or clients may be severely allergic to dogs.
 You don’t want to upset their allergies or put them at risk by having a dog-friendly office.